balabala314/WindowsQuickShutdown/README.md

 # WindowsQuickShutdown
-A quick way to shutdown in windows
+A quick way to shutdown in windows,using python